AgustinBustos/true_d6/README.md

 $$prob_{info}(x=1)=0.9$$

-And the 'Not Random; sequence is 0,1,0,1,0,1,0,1,0..., then the 'Resample' sequence will not be truly random:
+And the 'Not Random' sequence is 0,1,0,1,0,1,0,1,0..., then the 'Resample' sequence will not be truly random:
+###first
-1) Without knowing anything about the previous sequence, the probability of 'Resample' of being 1 is:
+Without knowing anything about the previous sequence, the probability of 'Resample' of being 1 is:
 $$prob_{resample}(x=1|seq={...})=prob_{info}(x=1|seq={...})*prob_{notrandom}(x=0|seq={...})+prob_{info}(x=0|seq={...})*notrandom(x=1|seq={...})$$
 $$prob_{resample}(x=1|seq={...})=0.9*0.5+0.1*0.5=0.5$$

 Good, it is perfectly random.
+###second

-2) Lets see what happens after seeing the previous value of the sequence (equal to 1):
+Lets see what happens after seeing the previous value of the sequence (equal to 1):

 $$prob_{resample}(x=1|seq={1,...})=prob_{info}(x=1|seq={1,...})*prob_{notrandom}(x=0|seq={1,...})+prob_{info}(x=0|seq={1,...})*prob_{notrandom}(x=1|seq={1,...})$$